-Losing fat from your midsection is the first step to getting ripped abs, and you’re going to have to work in order to make sure that that happens.
+Losing fat from your midsection is the first step to getting ripped abs.
+You are going to have to work hard in order to make sure that that happens.

 One of the greatest falsehoods about getting ripped abs is that you need to perform a number of exercises or buy a lot of different items in order to get the results that you’re looking for.